 How many Marketing people do you know with extensive Analytical awareness?
 How many Analysts do you know with extensive Marketing experience?
 For 25+ years I have acted in both roles with hundreds of data sets over dozens of business models.

-When you get right down to it, where I can help most Marketing or Analytical folks boils down to one thing: since I speak both the languages of marketing and analytics, I can teach both sides how to move more quickly and confidently to the next level – optimizing by lift in customer value.
+When you get right down to it, where I can help most Marketing, Service, or Analytical folks boils down to one thing: since I speak both the languages of marketing and analytics, I can teach both sides how to move more quickly and confidently to the next level – optimizing by lift in customer value.
 So let’s teach your marketing and analytical people how to:

 - Look at existing campaigns and analysis through the lens of customer behavior